mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 **Flows covered:**

 * Trigger a backup (manual or automatic), package the encrypted VCs, and upload to the user's cloud.
-* Report progress and last‑backup status back to the Settings screen.
+* Report progress and last-backup status back to the Settings screen.

 #### `backupAndRestore/restore`

-Handles fetching, decrypting, and verifying the backed‑up credentials during restore.
+Handles fetching, decrypting, and verifying the backed-up credentials during restore.

 **Flows covered:**

 * Locate and download the latest backup from the user's cloud.
-* Decrypt, verify, and re‑import the credentials into local storage.
+* Decrypt, verify, and re-import the credentials into local storage.

 #### `backupAndRestore/backupAndRestoreSetup`

-Handles the one‑time setup/consent (cloud sign‑in, account selection) shared by both the backup and restore flows.
+Handles the one-time setup/consent (cloud sign-in, account selection) shared by both the backup and restore flows.

 ## How to customize a workflow